BrownJake/Brown_NRS528/README.md

 * Time management, following scientific protocols, and a team player
 * Collecting field data and data entry
 * Communicating in written and oral formats
-* Good physical shape and capable of working if difficult field conditions
+* Good physical shape and capable of working in difficult field conditions
 * Experience operating 4WD vehicles and kayaking